Fahadalajmii/TASK-Foundation-CheatSheet/JS.md

 # Objects

-The structure of object is a pair of `{name:fahad, age:25, weight:92}`
+The structure of object is a pair of `{name:"fahad", age:25, weight:92}`

 ```js
 // To create an object